amazon-connect/amazon-connect-streams/Documentation.md

 #### A few things to note:
-* You have the option to show or hide the pre-built UI by showing or hiding the `containerDiv` into which you place the iframe, or applying a CSS rule like
+* You have the option to show or hide the pre-built UI by showing or hiding the `container-div` into which you place the iframe, or applying a CSS rule like
 this:
 ```css
 #container-div iframe {